 Session Management and Cookie Extraction

-For integration with other tools, extract Cloudscraper's session cookies:
+For integration with other tools or to reuse sessions, extract Cloudscraper's session cookies.

 scraper = cloudscraper.create_scraper()